trp86/BigData/spark/scala/app-ts-generate-sessionid/README.md

 u2 | 9ed03b43a1092f43c4f30b399c1c4df5 | 2018-01-01 11:00:00 | 0
 u2 | 6597e108764db28de7fa2e086640cc11 | 2018-01-02 11:00:00 | 0

-Below are the columns description for the output data by app-ts-generate-sessionid:-
+Below are the column description for the output data by app-ts-generate-sessionid:-

 ###### user_id:- unique id for a user
 ###### sessionId:- unique id for a session